Have you ever wondered why youth ministry is stressful — and what you can do about it? If so, read on!

 Matt Murphy, another ministry veteran with experience in counseling and trauma, offers more reasons for why youth ministry is stressful.
 He also points to reasons for high rates of “compassion fatigue.”
 I’ve chosen those that I think are most relevant:

 - Unchallenging work

 - Monotonous routines

-Do you recognize these?
-I sure cringed at a few of them.
+Do you recognize any of these?
+I sure cringed at a few.

 My thoughts on stress in youth ministry

-I’d like to add my personal observations and thought to these.
+Next, I’d like to add some personal observations and thoughts.
 I think personality plays a big part.
-Like many other youth pastors who struggle with stress, I’m a type A personality with a great drive to succeed, prone to perfectionism and always willing to help others.
-That doesn’t help obviously.
+Like many other youth pastors who struggle with stress, I’m a type A personality.
+So I have a great drive to succeed, am prone to perfectionism, and am always willing to help others.
+That doesn’t help ease stress, obviously.